Some links in this post may be affiliate links

 Ficus benghalensis 'Audrey' is native to the Indian Subcontinent in India, Sri Lanka and Pakistan where it grows as an epiphyte on trees but ends up suffocating its host hence the common name, 'Strangler Fig'.

+Ficus benghalensis 'Audrey' is toxic to humans and pets as outlined by Pet Poison Helpline.
+The plant produces a milky white latex which is an irritant to the eyes and the skin.
 If ingested it can cause irritation in the mouth, drooling, vomiting, diarrhea, loss of appetite and abdominal pains.

 Bengal Fig requires regular pruning to keep it neat, reduce pests and diseases and also encourage a bushy growth.
 Repotting is only needed when it becomes pot-bound.
 Keep reading for more on these growing conditions and how to achieve them.

-Water Ficus Audrey liberally during the growing season until water comes out through the drainage holes and allow the top 2-3 in. of soil to dry out between waterings to keep the soil moderately moist.
+Water Ficus Audrey liberally during the growing season until water comes out through the drainage holes and allow the top 2-3 inches of soil to dry out between waterings to keep the soil moderately moist.

 Cut down on watering during the cold season to maintain the soil barely moist as growth is reduced at this time but do not allow the soil to dry out completely.

 Use tepid, chlorine-free water to water Ficus Audrey to avoid spots on the leaves.
+Learn more on how to water indoor plants correctly.

 Bengal Fig can adapt to lower light conditions but it will grow much slower and too little light may cause yellowing and leaf drop.